 Overland travel within the Philippines

 …kicked my ass a bit, to be honest.
 The mountainous archipelagic geography and the far from ideal infrastructure combine for some fairly tough overlanding; I was travelling alone at that point, having already been on the road for around 8 months (including overlanding from the UK to Japan), and I found that I wasn’t rolling with the punches and dealing with the frustrations as well as usual.
-Some of the places I visited were absolute gems, but I found I didn’t enjoy the country as much as I perhaps should have and didn’t enjoy the crazy overland journeys in my usual masochistic fashion – and that was mostly my fault for refusing to fly when I probably should have.
+Some of the places I visited were absolute gems, but I didn’t enjoy the country as much as I perhaps should have and didn’t enjoy the crazy overland journeys in my usual masochistic fashion – and that was mostly my fault for refusing to fly when I probably should have.
 You definitely need your most calm and patient hat on for overlanding here; this is a country where flying makes a massive difference, and if you’re not hellbent on surface-level tranport then planes will save you a lot of time and hassle.
+You can search & book flights (and some ferries & buses) around the Philippines online with 12go.asia.

 Some Philippines Highlights